All Episodes

 So he's throwing this idea out there.

-GM makes the cars.
+Now, the GM makes the cars.

-They're not, they're not ChICOM cars, they're General Motor cars.
+They're General Motor cars.

-But they're made in China by ChICOM workers at much cheaper prices than Ron Gettelfinger workers.
+But they're made in China by ChiCom workers at much cheaper prices than Ron Gettelfinger workers.

 It would be efficient.

-But then, but then we're back to the old sob, we're exporting American manufacturing jobs.
+But then we're back to the old sob, we're exporting American manufacturing jobs if we do that.

-We've got to look at you want the companies to stay afloat or you don't.
+We've got to look at, you want the companies to stay afloat or you don't.

-Uh you have to take your choice.
+You have to take your choice.

 I want to go in a different direction on this, though.